makkus/freckles_website/pages/02.blog/example-seafile/item.md

 Voila.

 For bonus points, say your instance is hosted on a VPS with a public IP address, and you setup DNS so that 'example.frkl.io' points to that IP.
-If you want to make your Seafile server available via https on that domain, with a valid "Let's encrypt" certificate, all you have to do is edit the file `/var/lib/freckles/seafile/seafile/.freckle` to look like:
+If you want to make your Seafile server available via https on that domain, with a valid "Let's encrypt" certificate, all you have to do is edit the file `/var/lib/freckles/seafile/seafile/.freckle` to look something like:

 ```
 - freckle: